Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Limitations

 \section{Limitations}

 We recognize the following limitations regarding our work. \begin{itemize} \item The accountability model assumes the data to be annotated along with a fixed number of domains and slots.
-This is why the model cannot be directly used for new or unseen domains/slots.
-However, the domains/slots are generally well-defined in task-oriented conversations. \item In this work, the notion of accountability is added by estimating the errors in the DST task.
-Hence, the proposed accountability modeling approach is specific to sequence tagging tasks like DST, information extraction, entity extraction, etc. \end{itemize}
+This is why the proposed model cannot be directly used for new or unseen domains/slots.
+However, in task-oriented conversations, domains and slots are typically well-defined, making the model effectively trainable.
+Furthermore, the accountability model outperforms few-shot and zero-shot methods, as shown in Table~\ref{tbl:res_old_baselines}.
+While general LLMs (such as GPT-4o) can operate with limited data, their performance remains suboptimal.
+In task-oriented conversations, accurately understanding intent is essential for effective dialogue management.
+Moreover, disregarding the training overhead, a small LLM with accountability modeling is more cost-effective than a large general-purpose LLM for dialogue state tracking in real applications. \item In this work, the notion of accountability is added by estimating the errors in the DST task.
+Hence, the proposed accountability modeling approach is specific to sequence tagging tasks like DST, information extraction, entity extraction, etc.